 General Data Protection Regulation (GDPR)

-The following information is for club officers and members ahead of the GDPR regulations which are coming into force on the 25th May 2018, replacing the existing data protection framework under the EU Data Protection Directive.
-It is important that clubs and members have the relevant information to prepare for this and make necessary changes.
+The following information is for club officers and members about the GDPR regulations which came into force on the 25th May 2018, that replaced the existing data protection framework under the EU Data Protection Directive.
+It is important that clubs and members have the relevant information regarding GDPR and the new changes.

 Specific Steps for Badminton Ireland (BI) Clubs to ensure Compliance.